 We assess and are careful to address potential health, safety, and environmental risks presented by our operations, including our manufacturing operations.
 We care for our environment and work to prevent pollution and the potential risks related to climate change.
-We invest to reduce emissions long-term by installing abatement devices, using alternative gases and expanding renewable energy, in addition to implementing practices such as recycling and reusing materials and properly handling hazardous and restricted substances.
+We invest to reduce emissions over the long term in several ways, including installing new factory equipment with state-of-the-art emissions reduction technology, as well as retrofitting existing factory equipment with advanced abatement technology, in addition to using alternative gases and increasing the use of renewable electricity.
+We also continue to implement practices such as recycling and reusing materials and properly handling hazardous and restricted substances.

 We expect to continue to maintain sufficient internal manufacturing capacity to meet the majority of our production needs and to obtain manufacturing equipment to support new technology developments and revenue growth.
-In 2022, we sourced about 80% of our total wafers and about 60% of our assembly/test production internally.
+In 2023, we sourced about 80% of our total wafers and about 65% of our assembly/test production internally.
 With our planned capacity expansions, we expect these percentages to increase.
 To supplement our internal manufacturing capacity, we selectively use the capacity of outside suppliers, commonly known as foundries and subcontractors.